-The performance of the bigger stages of the plant was widely implemented by its tendrils, which enhanced its bodily language.
+The performance of the bigger stages of the plant was partly conveyed through its tendrils, which enhanced its bodily language.
 Construction of various ‘vine units’ was started early in production, and was primarily assigned to Scanlan’s crew.
 The puppeteering was instead headed by Chris Leith and Don Austen.
 Conway recalled: “most of the vines were cable-controlled by people underneath the stage.
 Chris and Don did a terrific job — they got more out of those vines than I ever thought possible.
 I generally have a sort of love-hate relationship with puppeteers — in this case, I was afraid they would be the ‘aphids’ on my plant.
 But I have a terrific amount of respect for all these guys and they added a lot to the plant.
 Most people just look at the lips, but the vine movement is very interesting.
 In fact, I think the vines were really the biggest breakthrough in bringing the plant to life.
 At one point, a vine feels its muscle and another vine makes a fist.
 Mechanically, they were very controllable.
 This kind of thing is often done either pneumatically or with marionetting techniques, but these things could stop on a dime.”
 Marionetting was in fact limited to background vines moving on the walls.

 “From a mechanical point of view,” Scanlan said, “the main problem with the vines was that we were working with something that was very long and thin and which gave us very little mechanical leverage.
 Each vine was equipped with lots and lots of disks which gave us a certain amount of leverage and control.
 Then, through these disks, we ran a series of cables connected to control mechanisms that were like large gimbals — much the same as we had used for the lips.
 Each cable ran to the end of the vine, so by pulling on the cable — essentially shortening its length — we were able to curl back the tip of the vine.
 We’d rigged the cables in such a manner that the way they pulled that tip back made ‘s’ shapes with the vine.
 So even though all we were really doing was pulling the tip to the base, the way the cables were routed produced snakelike shapes and movement.
 Different cables produced different shapes, and by pulling a combination of cables we could get even more variety of movement depending on how many different cables it had in it.”
 The tendrils came in various sizes, all with the same mechanism design — but different number of cables (the longest vine featured thirty cables, whilst most only included four).
 The crew labeled ‘cheap vines’ those with a single cable and a hinge; a trigger mechanism (light enough to be handheld) was implemented to operate the cable.
 The ‘cheap vines’ were inexpensive and very versatile and were used in scenes where a certain amount of dexterity was needed — such as when Audrey II taps Seymour on the head.